micromechanics/ebsdlab/docs/source/orientation.rst

 Each example:

     1. creates an euler-angle-triple in radians by using 3 degree values,
-    2. creates an Orientation object
+    2. creates an Orientation object (print it in one case)
     3. rounds the color for improved readability

 .. jupyter-execute::